donschia/FetchXmlDetailsList/README.md

 ## Dynamics-Web-Api library initial set up issue
 For ease of use, this control can be switched to use the dynamics-web-api library.
 You can reference the field name with the _Formatted suffix.
 But the default is to just use the out of the box xrm web api.

+But there seems to be an issue with this dynamics-web-api 3rd party library.
+Initially it may give a strange crypto error:

+`ERROR in ./node_modules/dynamics-web-api/lib/utilities/Utility.js 2:14-31
+Module not found: Error: Can't resolve 'crypto' in 'C:\Projects\Web\FetchXmlDetailsList\node_modules\dynamics-web-api\lib\utilities'`

-There seems to be an issue with the dynamics-web-api 3rd party library.
-This gives a strange crypto error.
-You can either use the out of the box Web Api, or you can fix it by hacking the webpackConfig.js for pcf-scripts to tell it to ignore it.
+I am considering removing dynamics-web-api support as the out of the box Web Api works fine.
+For now you can fix it by editing the webpackConfig.js for pcf-scripts to tell it to ignore it.

-../FetchXmlDetailsList/blob/master/node_modules/pcf-scripts/webpackConfig.js#L61
+../FetchXmlDetailsList/node_modules/pcf-scripts/webpackConfig.js#L61

 Change this:
 ```javascript